Edward Ashmore (British Army officer): Interwar

-World War II
+Retirement

+Ashmore retired in 1929 and in that same year Longmans, Green and Company published his book, Air Defence in which he described his theories on the subject.

 During World War II Ashmore raised and commanded a battalion of the Home Guard, by which time he was over 70 years of age.

+Ashmore died at the age of 81 at his home on 5 October 1953.

 Personal life

-Ashmore married Betty Parsons at Holy Trinity Church, Prince Consort Road on 17 July 1919.
+Ashmore married Betty Doreen Violet Parsons at Holy Trinity Church, Prince Consort Road on 17 July 1919.
+The couple didn't have any children.

+Following his retirement from military service the Ashmore's lived at 30 Maltravers Street in Arundel, Sussex.
+Betty Ashmore died in 1986, at the age of 87.